 4.2.
 Reduction in emissions created by government owned buildings

 4.3.
 Reduction in consumption of ‘single-use’ items (i.e. plastic pens, paper etc.)

 The framework has been developed so that these indicators can be adapted or added to over time.

-Our goal is to minimise reporting requirements where we can and over time we are keen to build digital capabilities into the framework, such as automating data collection.
-Agencies will still need to provide a small amount of manual reporting.
-This may take the form of a contract register for providing information around the designated contracts and the activities undertaken to show how outcomes are being achieved.
+Our goal is to minimise reporting requirements where we can and over time build digital capabilities into the framework, such as automating data collection.
+Agencies will still need to provide a small amount of manual reporting via the reporting template.

 This template allows mandated agencies to provide reporting data on broader outcomes priority three contracts.